 Aiming to answer the first question, I searched Google for ‘Peter Bogdonoff’, but this led to a dead end.
 So, I searched for ‘Russian trader and brick tea’.
 This led to a plethora of sources on the Russian brick tea trade in Hankou, China, from the 1860s to until the Bolshevik Revolution in 1917.

 The Russian brick tea trade was made possible due to the Treaty of Tianjin.
-Signed in 1858 by the Qing dynasty with the Russian Empire, Second French Empire, United Kingdom, and the United States, it allowed each of the parties involved to open more Chinese ports to foreign trade.
-As a consequence of this, Russia was able to set up a concession in Hankou (now part of Wuhan city) in July 1896 and become a direct producer of tea.
+It was signed in 1858 by the Qing dynasty with the Russian Empire, Second French Empire, United Kingdom, and the United States, allowing each of the parties involved to open more Chinese ports to foreign trade.
+Consequently, Russia was able to set up a concession in Hankou (now part of Wuhan city) in July 1896 and become a direct producer of tea.

 Of the four factories in Hankou, Molchanoff, Pechatnoff, & Co was the largest (although a different source claims that Tokmakoff, Molotkoff, & Co. was the largest).
 It was owned by J. K. Panoff, a relative of Tsar Nicholas I, and an active member of Hankou high society.
 In addition to Hankou, he had established branches of his factory in Fuzhou, Jinjiang, Colombo, and Moscow.
 Fuzhou dominated the production of brick tea before this market shifted to Hankou.
 Jinjiang was the second main centre of brick tea production after Hankou.
 And Colombo in Sri Lanka was where Russian manufacturers imported tea dust from, for the production of brick tea.